UN chief Guterres warns of fast-rising Pacific ocean – DW – 08/27/2024

 Guterres called on global leaders to "massively boost climate adaptation investments" in vulnerable countries.
 "Developed countries must deliver on their [financial] commitments—including the commitment to double adaptation finance to at least $40 billion a year by 2025," he said.

-A "loss and damage" fund was approved by the UN's climate summit last year to help poorer nations affected by climate disasters.
+The UN's climate summit approved a "loss and damage" fund last year to help poorer nations affected by climate disasters.
 However, attracting significant funds from wealthier nations remains a challenge.

 tg/rmt (dpa, AFP, AP, Reuters)